kwaclaw/KdSoft.EtwListener/EtwEvents.AgentManager/deploy/ReadMe.md

   },
   ```

+- `authorization.json`:
-- This example will revoke the client certificate with thumbprint cd91bf6d1f52b76285b5b96abb57381d8d92bfa5:
+  This example will revoke the client certificate with thumbprint cd91bf6d1f52b76285b5b96abb57381d8d92bfa5:
   ```json
   RevokedCertificates": [
     "cd91bf6d1f52b76285b5b96abb57381d8d92bfa5"
   ],
   ```

+- `appsettings.Local.json`:
-- This example will specify which certificate to load as server certificate:
+  This example will specify which certificate to load as server certificate.
-  - only required if certificate already installed, and no cetificate in installer folder, otherwise the installer will update `appsettings.Local.json`.
+  (only required if certificate is already installed, and no certificate is found in the installer folder, otherwise the installer will update `appsettings.Local.json`).
   ```json
   "Kestrel": {
     "EndpointDefaults": {